larsjuhljensen/net2rank/README.md

-# net2rank
+# Molecular maps of diseases from omics data and network embeddings

-Repo for the manuscript: "Molecular maps of diseases from omics data and network embeddings ", where we combine omics data with network embeddings to create disease-protein association maps.
+Repo for the manuscript: "[Molecular maps of diseases from omics data and network embeddings](https://doi.org/10.1101/2025.11.25.689280)", where we combine omics data with network embeddings to create disease-protein association maps.

 ![Overview](net2rank-overview.png)